 The neural nets described by McCullough and Pitts in 1944 had thresholds and weights, but they weren’t arranged into layers, and the researchers didn’t specify any training mechanism.
 What McCullough and Pitts showed was that a neural net could, in principle, compute any function that a digital computer could.
 The result was more neuroscience than computer science: The point was to suggest that the human brain could be thought of as a computing device. – MIT Technology Review

-Frank Rosenblatt, the inventor of perceptrons had been debating against Minsky on the topic of perceptrons throughout the 1960s.
-Still, unfortunately, Rosenblatt died in a boating accident two years after Minsky and Papert’s Perceptrons (1969) was published.
+Frank Rosenblatt, the inventor of perceptions, had been debating against Minsky on perceptrons’ topic throughout the 1960s.
+Unfortunately, Rosenblatt died in a boating accident two years after Minsky and Papert’s Perceptrons (1969) were published.

 Rosenblatt’s perceptron was the first “mini” neural network, as explained in the following quotation.